sumo43/sumo43/README.md

 ### **RunPod**
 **Role:** ML Engineer
 **Overview:**
-At RunPod, I focused on fine-tuning state-of-the-art models for mathematical tasks and built an in-house inference engine that supports low-latency workloads with speculative decoding.
+At RunPod, I built an in-house inference engine that supports low-latency workloads with speculative decoding.
 I also collaborated closely with customers to deploy AI models effectively on the RunPod stack.

 ---